 The ISS was built as a joint project between the U.S., Europe, Russia, Canada, and Japan.
 The station has been in continuous service since 2000 and is expected to be retired by 2030.
 He wants the U.S. to have a presence in low Earth orbit, which is defined as 1,200 miles or less from the Earth’s surface, even after the ISS is retired.
-For this purpose, the space agency has asked the government for US$150 million during the next fiscal year so as to promote commercialization of low Earth orbit.
+For this purpose, the space agency has asked the government for US$150 million during the next fiscal year so as to promote the commercialization of low Earth orbit.

 “We want to see a public-private partnership where NASA can deal with commercial space station providers, so that we can keep a permanent uninterrupted human presence in low Earth orbit… I don’t think it’s in the interest of the nation to build another International Space Station — I do think it’s in the interest of the nation to support commercial industry, where NASA is a customer,” Bridenstine said, as reported by Phys.

-Beijing expects its space station to become operational by 2022.
-Named Tiangong, which roughly translates as “Heavenly Palace,” China plans on partnering with organizations from 17 nations to conduct scientific experiments aboard the station.
+Beijing expects its Chinese space station to become operational by 2022.
+Named Tiangong, which roughly translates as “Heavenly Palace,” China plans on partnering with organizations from 17 nations to conduct scientific experiments aboard the Chinese space station.
 These entities will be from countries like France, Kenya, Japan, Peru, Germany, and so on.
 Bridenstine points out that Beijing could become a huge influence in space, something he believes would be tragic since it would mean that the U.S. would be ceding the territory to the Asian nation after having dominated it for so long.

 The pentagon recently raised alarm bells at China’s growing space prowess, warning that the Asian nation had already developed ground and space-based anti-satellite and electronic warfare capabilities.
 Beijing is believed to be developing three anti-satellite systems at present.